 - As a result, a new worksheet will be created and the ANOVA outcomes will be here.

 - In the Summary table, you will find the average and the variances of each profession.
 Here you can see the average satisfaction level is 6.11 for Doctors but the variance is 12.11 which is much higher than others.
 That means, in the Doctors profession, some are highly satisfied and some are very less.

 - Here, ANOVA results are not that significant as you are calculating only the variances.

 - Here, P-values interpret the relation between the columns and the values are greater than 0.05 so this is not statistically significant.
 And there shouldn’t relation between the columns also.

-Steps to Do Two-Way Variance Analysis in Excel
+Two-Way Variance Analysis in Excel: Step-by-Step Procedure

 Suppose you have some data on student attendance in a school.
 There are two shifts in that school.
 You have found some clue that there is some effect of the day temperature on the presence of students but it also varies in shifts.
-You want to Data Analysis of the ready data to find a relation between the attendance and shift and temperature.
+You want to Data Analysis of the ready data to find a relation between attendance shift and temperature.
 I am showing the steps below.

 Step 1: Go to Data Analysis Tool